sta/websocket-sharp/README.md

 The types of `data` are `string`, `byte []` and `System.IO.FileInfo`.

-In addition, the `WebSocket.Send (stream, length)` method exists, too.

-These methods don't wait for the send to be complete.
-It means these methods behave asynchronously.
+If you want to send a data to the WebSocket server asynchronously, you should use the `WebSocket.SendAsync (data, completed)` method.

-If you do something when the send is complete, you use any of some `WebSocket.Send (data, completed)` methods.
+If you want to do something when the send is complete, you should set any action to `completed` (its type is `Action<bool>`).

 #### Step 6 ####